 Monomeer (DE): Monomeer is a German webshop that I specifically know for their package-free lipstick selection, yes, it’s great.
 If you live in German, I definitely recommend looking into this site.
 They have lots of stuff, including plastic-free toilet paper.

-Mein Müsli Laden (DE): This is an online bulk store which will shop dried goods to you plastic free.
+Mein Müsli Laden (DE): This is an online bulk store that will shop dried goods to you plastic-free.
 I have not ordered anything from them yet, but I have only heard good things.
 They do ship internationally, so I would definitely consider doing it at some points.
 They have bulk pasta, and you know I like me some bulk pasta.